w3dg/campusfeed/README.md

 # use components/fragments folder for making Smaller Components like NavBar, Cards etc.
 # files to end with .jsx format.
 # create a PR with a branch of your own name like "name-dev".
+# things related to Backend like PostgreSQL, Prisma, and HyGraph will be added later on once the frontend part starts